Bitches Brew

-Bitches Brew is a studio album by American jazz trumpeter, composer, and bandleader Miles Davis.
-It was recorded from August 19 to 21, 1969, at Columbia's Studio B in New York City and released on March 30, 1970 by Columbia Records.
-It marked his continuing experimentation with electric instruments that he had featured on his previous record, the critically acclaimed In a Silent Way (1969).
+Bitches Brew is a studio album by the American jazz trumpeter, composer, and bandleader Miles Davis.
+It was recorded from August 19 to 21, 1969, at Columbia's Studio B in New York City and released on March 30, 1970, by Columbia Records.
+It marked Davis's continuing experimentation with electric instruments that he had featured on his previous record, the critically acclaimed In a Silent Way (1969).
 With these instruments, such as the electric piano and guitar, Davis departed from traditional jazz rhythms in favor of loose, rock-influenced arrangements based on improvisation.
 The final tracks were edited and pieced together by producer Teo Macero.

 The album initially received a mixed critical and commercial response, but it gained momentum and became Davis' highest-charting album on the U.S. Billboard 200, peaking at No. 35.
 In 1971, it won a Grammy Award for Best Large Jazz Ensemble Album.
-In 1976, it became Davis' first gold album to be certified by the Recording Industry Association of America.
+In 1976, it became Davis's first album to be certified Gold by the Recording Industry Association of America (RIAA).

 In subsequent years, Bitches Brew gained recognition as one of jazz's greatest albums and a progenitor of the jazz rock genre, as well as a major influence on rock and '70s crossover musicians.
 In 1998, Columbia released The Complete Bitches Brew Sessions, a four-disc box set that includes the original album and previously unreleased material.
-In 2003, the album was certified platinum, reflecting shipments of one million copies.
+In 2003, the album was certified Platinum by the RIAA, reflecting shipments of one million copies in the United States.
+In 2025, the album was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the National Recording Registry.